A massive mountain range with dramatic drops down to a sandy beach under dark clouds, yet in golden light from a low sun in the distance

 • Quick travel time (under 30 minutes from Bodø)

-• Great option for solo travelers
+• A great budget option for solo travelers

 • Consistent and frequent departures